Saab 340: Further development

 In 1985, due to Fairchild's decision to exit the aircraft manufacturing business following the completion of the first 40 units, Saab dropped the Fairchild name from the project and proceeded to continue aircraft production, referring to the type under the designation Saab 340A.
 A total of 159 A models were manufactured.
 In 1989, an improved version of the airliner, the second generation 340B, introduced more powerful engines and wider horizontal stabilizers; later production 340Bs also featured an active noise control system.
 A total of 200 aircraft were built.
 In 1994, the final third generation version, the 340B Plus, was delivered for service and incorporated improvements that were being introduced at the same time upon the larger Saab 2000, itself a derivative of the 340.
 A total of 100 aircraft were completed, adding up to a total of 300 B models.
 The Saab 340 typically seated between 30 and 36 passengers, with 34 seats being the most common configuration.
 The last two 340s built were constructed as older configuration 36-seat aircraft for Japan Air Commuter.

 One of the major improvements introduced in the 340B Plus was the installation of an active noise and vibration control system in the cabin, reducing noise and vibration levels by about ten dB during cruising flight.
-This optional feature carried over from the 340B was standard in the 340B Plus along with extended wingtips which was an option on the 340B, about 30 aircraft having the WT option.
-Another change from earlier models was a more modern interior design and the moving of the lavatory compartment from the aft of the passenger cabin to just aft of the flight deck in most 3rd generation units.
+Additionally, an optional extended wingtip modification on the initial 340B (fitted to approximately 30 aircraft) was made standard on the 340B Plus.
+The interior design was also modernized, and the lavatory compartment was relocated from the aft of the passenger cabin to just aft of the flight deck in most 3rd generation units.
 This increased total available cargo volume as the original location intruded into the cargo bin area.
 While the active noise control became standard on all Saab 340Bs in 1994, the first-ever 340B Plus (third B+ built) was delivered new to Hazelton Airlines in Australia in 1995, later operating for Rex Airlines, and currently for the Japanese Coast Guard.
 The system could also be retrofitted onto existing airliners.